Help us to save our museum ships! Learn More

 On 6 April 1917, America entered World War I on the side of Britain, France, and Italy.
 Whipple soon commenced patrols off the approaches to the vital Panama Canal before departing the Canal Zone on 5 July.

 Refitted for “distant service,” the destroyer put to sea on 28 August, bound for the Atlantic war zone, and put into the Azores on 17 September.
-Whipple operated on escort duties, conveying ships to and from the strategic islands for the next three months.
+Whipple operated on escort duties, convoying ships to and from the strategic islands for the next three months.

 Whipple carried out her routine wartime patrol duties through the end of hostilities.
 On 9 December, the destroyer departed the French coast and headed homeward, touching at the Azores and Bermuda before making port at Philadelphia on 3 January 1919.